Track your progress

 Overview

-You can visualize and check the progress of a project on a Gantt chart.
+You can visualize and check the project progress on a Gantt chart.

-- How to enter actual results into an item
+- How to enter actual data for items

 - Techniques for checking progress on a Gantt chart